licorm/lotide/README.md

 * `tail(array)`: will return the tail of the array of numbers (all elements excluding element at index 0)
 * `middle(array)`: will return the value at the middle index of any array, if the array has an even amount of values it will return two middle values.
 * `flatten(array)`: when given an array with a one level of nested arrays, will return the array as a single-level array.
+*`countOnly(allItems, itemsToCount)`: Takes in a collection of items as an array and an object determining which items in our array to count, and return a count of each of the items chosen to count.